The search-and-rescue organization in Syria, the White Helmets, is linked to terrorists.

 It is not unreasonable, based upon the statements given by eminent members of the Aleppo medical fraternity and crew members of the REAL Syria Civil Defence in Aleppo, to draw the conclusion that the White Helmets are nothing more than common terrorists, being paid to present themselves as respectable first responders when the need arises for “reports from inside Aleppo” or elsewhere in Syria.

-The White Helmets, also known as the Syria Civil Defense, is a nongovernmental, nonprofit organization that was founded by James Le Mesurier, a former intelligence officer with the British military.
+The White Helmets, also known as the Syria Civil Defense, is a nongovernmental, nonprofit organization led by Raed al-Saleh, a Syrian who helped found the group, and funded by Mayday Rescue, an organization founded by James Le Mesurier, a former intelligence officer with the British military.
 According to the web site for his Mayday Rescue organization, funding for the program does come from outside Syria, largely from the UK, Denmark, the Netherlands, Japan, and Germany.
 The organization also has the backing of the United States.
 The White Helmets have a tendency to draw criticism from Assad and his supporters because of their Western funding sources.

 Many stories casting the organization in a negative light raise the suspicion that they are a propaganda tool for ousting Assad.
 As a profile in The Atlantic points out: